Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: METHOD

 \subsubsection{Adaptive Sampling}

-In the early stages of training, the output from terrain reconstructor often contains significant noise and limited terrain information.
-This hinders the locomotion policy from developing an accurate environmental understanding.
-To address this, we propose an adaptive sampling (AdaSmpl) method, where heightmap ground truth is used as policy input with a certain probability during training instead of reconstructed results.
+In the early stages of training, the reconstruction output often exhibits significant noise and limited terrain information, preventing locomotion policy from developing an accurate environmental understanding.
+To address this, we introduce an adaptive sampling (AdaSmpl) method, where the heightmap ground truth is used as the input of locomotion policy with a certain probability during training rather than reconstructed results.
 This probability is adaptively adjusted based on training performance:

 where $CV$ is the coefficient of variation of episode reward $R$.
-A larger $CV$ requires sampling from the ground truth to help the policy accurately understand terrain features.
-Conversely, a smaller $CV$ suggests good learning progress, allowing the use of reconstructed results to enhance the policy's robustness.
+A large $CV$ requires sampling from the ground truth with clear features to help the policy quickly capture critical terrain information, reducing the difficulty of obtaining sparse rewards in complex terrains.
+Conversely, a small $CV$ suggests good learning progress, with the policy gradual transitioning to reconstructed results.
+This also provides the policy with robustness against noise, preventing performance degradation when transferring to the real world.
 During deployment, the policy exclusively takes the reconstructed terrain as input.